 BC-FBC--Community College-Heatstroke Death,1st Ld-Writethru

-Braeden Bradforth, 19, of Neptune, New Jersey, was found unconscious outside his dorm room following the Aug.
-1 practice.
-He died that night at a hospital.
+Trustees for Garden City Community College voted Tuesday evening to authorize the outside probe into the death of 19-year-old Braeden Bradforth of Neptune, New Jersey.
+He was found unconscious outside his dorm room on Aug.
+1 after practice and died that night at a hospital.